 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to golimumab.
+Do not use this medicine if you have had an allergic reaction to golimumab.

 How to Use This Medicine